The Marine Society: Formation

 The Marine Society, the world's oldest public maritime charity, was an initiative of a group of London merchants and gentlemen, who first met at the King's Arms Tavern, Cornhill, London on 25 June 1756 to discuss a plan to supply two or three thousand seafarers for the navy.
 Recruitment began immediately.
 Sponsors were sought and advertisements for volunteers appeared in newspapers and on the street:

 "Notice is hereby given, that all stout lads and boys, who incline to go on board His Majesty’s Ships, with a view to learn the duty of a seaman, and are, upon examination, approved by the Marine Society, shall be handsomely clothed and provided with bedding, and their charges born down to the ports where His Majesty’s Ships lye, with all other proper encouragement."

 Ten men were duly clothed and delivered to ships of the King's navy.
 In this small way began the work of the Marine Society.
 The main object of the charity when founded was sending unemployed or orphaned teenagers to sea as officers' servants.
 The Royal Navy was estimated to need about 4,500 boys as servants during wartime.
-Approximately a thousand were 'young gentlemen' intending to be officers, and many of the remainder were supplied by the Society.
-As the boys were for the most part from non-seafaring families the Society probably provided a real increase of several thousand to the pool of naval recruitment.
-The Society also provided over ten thousand naval recruits with free clothing, which helped reduce the typhus problem.
+Approximately a thousand were 'young gentlemen' intending to be officers, and many of the remainder were supplied by the society.
+As the boys were for the most part from non-seafaring families the society probably provided a real increase of several thousand to the pool of naval recruitment.
+The society also provided over ten thousand naval recruits with free clothing, which helped reduce the typhus problem.

-Incorporated by Act of Parliament
+Incorporated by act of Parliament

 The scheme really took off.
-By 1763, the Society had recruited over 10,000 men and boys; in 1772, such was its perceived importance in the life of the nation, it was incorporated in an Act of Parliament.
+By 1763, the society had recruited over 10,000 men and boys; in 1772, such was its perceived importance in the life of the nation, it was incorporated in an act of Parliament, the Marine Society Act 1772 (12 Geo.
+3. c.
+67).

 Admiral Nelson became a stalwart supporter and trustee of the charity, such that by the time of the Battle of Trafalgar (1805) at least 15% of British manpower was being supplied, trained and equipped by the Marine Society.
 The relative professionalism of these men, the great British naval hero readily acknowledged, played a part in his victories.